Back to Blog

 • Message TTL and dead-letter handling

-• When message ordering per-consumer matters❌ Not ideal for:
+• When message ordering per-consumer matters

 • Very high throughput needs